Engineering correlated Dirac fermions and flat bands on SiC with transition-metal adatom lattices

-\paragraph{cRPA} Next, we computed the effective/screened interaction parameters for the correlated subspace spanned by the two localized Wannier orbitals by means of the constrained random phase approximation~(cRPA).
-Tab.~\ref{tab:cRPA} summarizes the screened and bare (unscreened) interaction parameters.
-For all three systems the effective onsite interaction~$U$ turns out to be large compared to the narrow bandwidths and gives first indications of strong correlation effects.
-Moreover, the material dependence of the interaction follows the expected trend with the largest $U=\SI{1.48}{\eV}$ for the most localized Wannier orbitals in the Cr~system and smaller values $U=\SI{1.35}{\eV}$ and $U=\SI{1.12}{\eV}$ for~V and~Ti, respectively.

-We find also sizable nearest neighbor interaction $\langle U^{nn}\rangle$ comparable to previous cRPA results for $\alpha$-phases on the Si(111) surface~\cite{hansmann2013jpcm}.
-Overall, the parameters we find are very similar to the C:Si(111) $\alpha$-phase.
-For this system, however, previous studies~\cite{hansmann2013prl} have shown negligible effects of nearest-neighbor and longer-range interactions beyond a mean-field potential.
-Therefore, nearest-neighbor interactions were discarded and only local interactions were taken into account for the subsequent dynamical mean-field treatment.
+Next, we computed effective screened interaction parameters for the correlated subspace spanned by the two Wannier orbitals using cRPA.
+Tab.~\ref{tab:cRPA} summarizes both screened and bare interaction parameters.
+For all systems, the effective onsite interaction~$U$ is large relative to the narrow bandwidths, indicating strong correlation effects.
+The interactions follow the expected trend: $U$ reaches \SI{1.40}{\eV} for the most localized orbitals in Cr, with smaller values of $U = \SI{1.18}{\eV}$ for V and $U = \SI{0.86}{\eV}$ for Ti.
+Additionally, we find sizable nearest-neighbor interactions $\langle U^{nn}\rangle$, comparable to prior cRPA results for $\alpha$-phases on Si(111)~\cite{hansmann2013jpcm}.
+Overall, the interaction parameters are similar to those of C:Si(111), where nearest-neighbor and longer-range interactions were, however, shown to have negligible effects beyond mean-field levels~\cite{hansmann2013prl}.
+Thus, we considered only local interactions in DMFT.

-\paragraph{Charge Self-Consistent DFT+DMFT} In Fig.~\ref{fig:dmft_akw}, we present the momentum-resolved and local spectral functions derived from the converged charge self-consistent DMFT calculations at two different inverse temperatures, $\beta = \SI{10}{\per\eV}$ and \SI{100}{\per\eV}.
-The spectral functions are plotted along the same high-symmetry path as in Fig.~\ref{fig:dft}, with the uncorrelated DFT bands overlaid as blue solid lines for reference.
-The transparent envelope surrounding the local spectral functions represents the estimated error bars associated with the analytical continuation (see Appendix~\ref{sec:app-csc} for details).
+In Fig.~\ref{fig:dmft_akw}, we show momentum-resolved and local spectral functions from DMFT at inverse temperatures $\beta = \SI{10}{\per\eV}$ and \SI{100}{\per\eV} along the high-symmetry path from Fig.~\ref{fig:dft}, with uncorrelated DFT bands overlaid in blue for reference.
+While the DFT bands appear similar across the three systems, the correlated spectral functions reveal substantial differences, underlining the role of filling.